Azure/dalec/website/docs/virtual-packages.md

 See [docker's documentation](https://docs.docker.com/engine/reference/commandline/build/) for more details on how you can pass the spec file to docker.
 :::

 This will produce a container image named `my-package-image:1.0.0` that has the `my-package` virtual package installed along with its runtime dependencies.
 By default, the produced container image is a [`scratch`](https://hub.docker.com/_/scratch/) container image that only contains the package and its dependencies.
-You can customize the base image to use for the prooduced container.
+You can customize the base image to use for the produced container.
 Below is an example that uses the Azure Linux `core` image as the base image which includes a shell and other tools.

 ```yaml
 # syntax=ghcr.io/azure/dalec/frontend:latest